 At the international level, JAS-ANZ is a signatory to the International Accreditation Forum (IAF)

 The National Association of Testing Authorities, Australia (NATA)

 NATA is Australia’s national authority for accreditation of laboratories and reference material producers performing specific types of testing, inspection, calibration, and other related activities.
 NATA provides assessment, accreditation and training services to laboratories and technical facilities.

 The criteria for determining a facility's competence are based on the relevant international standard (eg AS ISO/IEC 17025-2005 (R2016) General requirements for the competence of testing and callibration laboratories and AS/NZS ISO/IEC 17020:2013 Conformity assessment – Requirements for the operation of various types of bodies performing inspection) and include: the qualifications, training and experience of staff; correct equipment that is properly calibrated and maintained; adequate quality assurance procedures; appropriate sampling practices.

 At the international level, NATA is a signatory body for testing, calibration, reference

 material producer and inspection accreditation through APAC

-NATSPEC is not a conformity assessment body and the NCPR relies on conformity assessment performed by conformity assessment bodies with accreditation from the following accreditation bodies:
+NATSPEC is not a conformity assessment body and the NCPR relies on conformity assessment performed by Conformity Assessment Bodies and/or Accredited Testing Laboratories with accreditation from the following accreditation bodies: